Is counseling right for me?

 - Changing old behavior patterns and developing new ones

 - Discovering new ways to solve problems in your family or marriage

 What is a counseling session like?

 Every therapy session is unique and caters to each individual and their specific goals.
 It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions, often scheduling a series of weekly sessions, where each session lasts around forty-five minutes.

 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
 There may be times when you are asked to take certain actions outside of the therapy sessions, such as reading a relevant book or keeping records to track certain behaviors.
-It is important process what has been discussed and integrate it into your life between sessions.
-For therapy to be most effective you must be an active participant, both during and between the sessions.
+It is important to process and integrate what has been discussed into your life between sessions.
+For therapy to be most effective, you must be an active participant, both during and between the sessions.
 People seeking psychotherapy are willing to take responsibility for their actions, work towards self-change and create greater awareness in their lives.

 Here are some things you can expect out of therapy:

 - Compassion, respect, and understanding from your counselor

 - Perspectives to illuminate persistent patterns and negative feelings